Stuffed Peppers Soup

 Storing, Reheating, and Freezing Instructions

-Reheating – Simmer the soup on the stove or heat in the microwave until warmed through.
+- Reheating – Simmer the soup on the stove or heat in the microwave until warmed through.
 Then, mix in fresh rice or add cooked rice towards the end of reheating to warm it at the same time.

-Freezing – Again, store the unstuffed peppers soup without the rice for best consistency.
+- Freezing – Again, store the unstuffed pepper soup without the rice for best consistency.
 Freeze in a zip-top bag or sealed container for up to 3 months, then thaw in the refrigerator before reheating.
 It may help to store the soup in individual portions so you can thaw just what you need.

-Stuffed Pepper Soup
+Stuffed Pepper Soup Recipe

 Ingredients